futurice/jalapeno/examples/terraform-bootstrap/README.md

 ### Generating a service principal

-1. Go to Azure Portal and the Entra ID blade and add an application.
+1. Go to Azure Portal and the Entra ID blade and add an Enterprise Application.
    It does not matter what the redirect URL is.
 Everything can be left at default.
+   An App Registration should also be generated in your chosen tenant.
 2. For each resource group, go to the IAM blade and add the application as a contributor.
 3. Go to the Certificates & secrets blade for the Service Principal and add a